 The film strip did not have any dates but based on the "Happy Birthday" sign and the International House banner, and I deduced that the negatives are from November 1988, my fall Sophomore semester at Drew University.
 I think everyone else had left for Thanksgiving, and only my roommate and myself were left in the International House.

 Rajat Sikka was my roommate in my sophomore semesters (1987-1988) at Drew University.
-He and I roomed together because Raj insisted and I had no good reason to say no. Raj as it turned out, was a womanizing-boozing-smoking-party young man.
-Each weekend, he hooked up with a difference even while dating several others.
+He and I roomed together because Raj insisted, and I had no good reason to say no. Raj, as it turned out, was a womanizing-boozing-smoking-party young man.
+He hooked up with a different girl each weekend, even while dating several others.
 I could not keep track of their names and faces, but they were always white and blond.
 Arjun was a year ahead of us, but he and Raj were inseparable.
 We spent a lot of time in the basement at the International House eating rasgulla and gulab jamun, smoking, and talking bullshit.
-Raj, Arjun and another student, Finn McClain were my ticket to all the cool weekend parties.
+Raj, Arjun and another student, Finn McClain, were my ticket to all the fabulous weekend parties.
 I attend a few, but not a lot.

 This might have been Jamie coming to drive me to his home for Thanksgiving.
 I remember spending at least one Thanksgiving with Jamie's family.